Sawiris responds to media persecution of Yosri Fouda

 She went on to call Fouda “an epidemic” and a “dangerous dark spot” who represented a danger to the country.

 The journalist claimed she instinctively mistrusted Fouda since the beginning of his journalistic career, which she acknowledged was impressive.
 Since his early days working for the Qatar-based Al Jazeera satellite network, Emara said she was suspicious of Fouda’s accent, which sounded more “oriental” than Egyptian.

 The authorities must “cut the tongues” of the politically and journalistically corrupt in order to allow the country to advance, Emara declared at the end of her article, pointing in particular to journalist Belal Fadl and talk show hosts Liliane Daoud, Mahmoud Saad and Mona al-Shazly.
 She described the latter group as a “dormant cell.”

 In another article published this week in the privately owned Al-Watan newspaper, writer Mahmoud al-Kardousy called Fouda an “agent,” rhetorically musing whether he was born that way or his work in the media had corrupted him.

-Kardousy also called out Fouda’s former colleague Reem Maged as “equally obscene and degenerate,” while he denounced Daoud as “a mutant creature.”
+Kardousy also called out Fouda’s former colleague Reem Magued as “equally obscene and degenerate,” while he denounced Daoud as “a mutant creature.”

 Fouda must hate his country, Kardousy wrote, adding that he should swiftly be put on trial due to his career in international media.